Sending and Receiving Packets

 Initializing the socket layer

 Most unix-like platforms (including macosx) don’t require any specific steps to initialize the sockets layer, however Windows requires that you jump through some hoops to get your socket code working.
-You must call “WSAStartup” to initialize the sockets layer before you call any socket functions, and “WSACleanup” to shutdown when you are done.

-Lets add two new functions:
+Let’s add two new functions:

-inline bool InitializeSockets()
+bool InitializeSockets()

 {